 We need to build a workplace where we see employees governed by a strong value system not by rules or policies.As organizations it is our responsibility not just to better profits but to better each life touched.That’s the mantra to long term growth and survival.

-Cheers to the day when gender diversity walks its way out of the dictionary.
+Cheers to the day when gender diversity walks it’s way out of the dictionary.

 Shubhra is a mother, motivational speaker, an executive coach and a protagonist for bettering the workplace for women.